 One zettabyte is a massive amount of information.
-A single ZB of storage requires over 83 million LTO 8 12 TB tape cartridges or 62.5 million 16 TB HDDs to put this in perspective.
-The length of the tape in an LTO 8 cartridge is 960 Meters.
+To put this in perspective, a single ZB of storage requires over 55 million LTO 9 18 TB tape cartridges or 55 million 18 TB HDDs.
+The length of the tape in an LTO 9 cartridge is 960 Meters.
 If all the tape media in a ZB of LTO tapes was extracted and placed end to end, it could reach Mars (the minimum distance from the Earth to Mars is 54.6 million kilometers).